 The organization has also announced a coming list of "Chemicals of Concern" (PDF) , which will allow consumers to be aware of any chemicals that may, as the EPA states, "present an unreasonable risk of injury to health and the environment."
 The EPA head has acknowledged the pressing need for comprehensive reform with what she terms "outdated chemical management laws."
 We can only hope that we, the intelligent consumers, as well as our organizing structures, can have the courage to demand these changes.

 Lisa Jackson, head of the EPA:

-“The American people are understandably concerned about the chemicals making their way into our products, our environment and our bodies.
+"The American people are understandably concerned about the chemicals making their way into our products, our environment, and our bodies.
 We will continue to use our authority under existing law to protect Americans from exposure to harmful chemicals and to highlight chemicals we believe warrant concern.
-At the same time, I will continue to fight for comprehensive reform of the nation’s outdated chemical management laws that ensures a full assessment of the safety of chemicals on the market today and effective actions to reduce risks where chemicals do not meet the safety standard.”
+At the same time, I will continue to fight for comprehensive reform of the nation's outdated chemical management laws to ensure a full assessment of the safety of chemicals on the market today and effective actions to reduce risks where chemicals do not meet the safety standard."